xpeng000/JavaScript_Basics/JS_Basics.md

 #### What’s the key difference between JS and Java?

+*	Java is very powerful in that it is used in many areas, such as app development, big data applications, and etc. JS is mainly used to make website more interactive.

+*	Java is more on the server side, whereas JS is more on developing the client side scripting.

 #### Why is JS useful?
 What role does it play in web applications?

+*	It’s one of the core technologies of web development and can be used on both the front-end and the back-end ([CodeCademy] (https://www.codecademy.com/catalog/language/javascript)).

+*	JS provides an interface for the end users to interact by generating dynamic content to the users, whereas HTML is static.

 #### What are JS primitives?